stefcot/les-echos/README.md

 # Time

-Take around 4 hours to do this test, we really respect your time and don't want you to spend days on this.
+Take 4 hours maximum to do this test, we really respect your time and don't want you to spend days on this.
+If you can't finish the test under 4 hours, don't worry, you can provide us a TODO file and explain to us what you would have done if you had more time, your technical choices etc.

 # Final word

 Good luck and again, please do this as you were already an developer in our team.
+The coding style is important to us.

 If you have any question feel free to contact us and we will quickly respond